 You may not think about it much, but what you wear on your feet can have a big impact on your health.
-For instance, if your shoes put excess strain on your feet or knees it might increase your chances of developing arthritis.
+For instance, if your shoes put excess strain on your feet or knees, it might increase your chances of developing arthritis.
 So, what shoes should you avoid wearing?
 Let’s find out by looking at the seven worst shoes for your feet.
-Plus, we’ll suggest some comfy alternatives to unhealthy footwear.
+Plus, we’ll suggest some comfortable alternatives to these unhealthy footwear options.

 Your body is designed in a similar manner.
-Your spine, hips, knees, ankles, and feet all have a specific geometric relationship to each other.
+Your spine, hips, knees, ankles and feet all have a specific geometric relationship to each other.
 If the natural way you are meant to walk and stand is disrupted, problems can appear, such as with the following types of shoes.

 We start with this class of footwear since it can produce many health problems.
-Also, other shoe styles may cause similar problems which we will refer back to.
+Also, other shoe styles may cause similar problems that we will refer back to.

-Up to 72% of women wear high heels at some time in their life.
+Up to 72 percent of women wear high heels at some time in their life.
 They might be used for special occasions or a night out.
 Some even wear high heels every day at work.
-You may like to feel taller, or you might like the look, but high heels put an unnatural strain on various parts of your body.
-For starters, your ankles are flexed constantly which puts stress on the joint in a way that goes beyond its design.
+You may like to feel taller or just like the look, but high heels put an unnatural strain on various parts of your body.
+For starters, your ankles are flexed constantly, which puts stress on the joint in a way that goes beyond its design.

 The change in posture also moves your back and hips out of their normal alignment as well as putting excessive pressure on your knees.
 Finally, the balls of your feet must sustain much more weight than normal.

-If you use high heels for long enough, it can actually lead to permanent or semi-permanent anatomical changes.
+If you wear high heels long enough, it can actually lead to permanent or semipermanent anatomical changes.
 Here are some chronic problems that can appear due to overuse of high heels:

-- Pump bump – A bump that forms on the back of their heel or Achilles tendon.
-Can result in swelling, bursitis, or even permanent deformity.
+- Pump bump is a bump that forms on the back of their heel or Achilles tendon; can result in swelling, bursitis or even permanent deformity

-- Gastrocnemius (calf) muscle can end up being shorter than normal since you are always on your toes.
+- The gastrocnemius (calf) muscle can end up being shorter than normal since you are always on your toes

-- Pain or arthritis – Any joint (hip, knee, ankle, feet) can become damaged if stressed for too long, such as by balancing on high heels.
-In the long run, you could even develop osteoarthritis.
+- Any joint (hip, knee, ankle or feet) can become damaged if stressed for too long, such as by balancing on high heels; chronic pain and even osteoarthritis are possible results

-- Vertebrae slippage – Caused by stress on your spine.
-In the worst case, foraminal stenosis can occur.
-This means your spinal canal is narrowed which leads to symptoms related to a pinched nerve.
+- Vertebrae slippage, which is caused by stress on your spin, is possible and, in the worst case, foraminal stenosis can occur; this means your spinal canal is narrowed and can lead to symptoms related to a pinched nerve

 - Tingling or numbness